-The Board shall communicate its decision, if any, orally or in writing before or during the next regularly scheduled Board meeting.
+The Board shall communicate its decision, if any, orally or in writing within thirty (30) days of the board meeting to hear the grievance.
 If no decision is made by the end of the next regularly scheduled Board meeting, the last decision below shall be upheld.
-The Board may not delegate its authority to issue a decision, and any decision by the Board is final and may not be appealed.
+The Board may_delegate the authority to hear and decide a grievance to a committee of at least three members composed of only members of the board of trustees.
+Any decision made by the Board is final and may not appealed, aside from an appeal to the Commissioner of Education under Texas Education Code §7.057.